 The Graduate Student Assembly (GSA) serves as student governing body for graduate students at Carnegie Mellon.
 In addition to university services listed here, the GSA actively works on issues to improve the quality of life for graduate students and to provide varied social activities to enhance students' experience of graduate school.
 Departmental happy hours and the department's graduate student lounge are funded in large part by graduate students' activities fees.
-Nisha Hasija (nhasija@andrew.cmu.edu) and April Berlyoung (aberlyou@andrew.cmu.edu) are the current department representatives to the GSA.
+Nisha Hasija (nhasija@andrew.cmu.edu) is the current department representative to the GSA.